 Launched in 2015, the UN’s Sustainable Development Goals ‘are an urgent call for action by all countries – developed and developing – in a global partnership.
 They recognize that ending poverty and other deprivations must go hand-in-hand with strategies that improve health and education, reduce inequality, and spur economic growth – all while tackling climate change and working to preserve our oceans and forests.

-Each member of the Natural Diamond Council has its own comprehensive sustainability strategy and commitments based on the unique location of their operations, culture and needs of local communities, as well as requirements of regional and national governments.
+Each member of the Natural Diamond Council has its own comprehensive sustainable diamond strategy and commitments based on the unique location of their operations, culture and needs of local communities, as well as requirements of regional and national governments.
 NDC members have gone one step further and created common pledges, which are in line with the United Nations Sustainable Development Goals.
 Through these three pledges they define a shared path to ensure a common focus for a greater impact and a lasting legacy for future generations.

 To achieve meaningful change, it is important that the pledges of the NDC are realistic, measurable and impactful.
-The result is a true common path for sustainable development.
+The result is a true common path for sustainable diamond development.

 Diamond mining is embedded in the local communities and the presence of NDC members creates jobs and supports sustainable livelihoods.
 Across all members, 80% of the value created by diamond mining is retained locally, benefitting communities both directly and indirectly.